-Again, on paper, Vento diesel is the slowest among three in acceleration but in real world, it can surprise you with its ability.
-Further, the another point to be noted here is the refinement of Verna’s diesel engine with this facelift version, the diesel trim is comparatively noiseless, vibration-less and probably one of the most refined engine in segment.
-The steering of both City and Verna is much lighter as compared to the third-one Vento.
+Again, on paper, Vento diesel is the slowest among three in acceleration but in the real world, it can surprise you with its ability.
+Further, the another point to be noted here is the refinement of Verna’s diesel engine with this facelift version, the diesel trim is comparatively noiseless, vibration-less and probably one of the most refined engines in the segment.
+The steering of both City and Verna is much lighter as compared to the third one Vento.

 Space & dimension:

-Dimension wise, while City is the longest and tallest among three, the Verna is the widest-one, on paper.
-Honda’s classy sedan is 4440mm long, 1695mm wide and 1495mm tall which gets tight competition by rival Verna which carries length of 4370mm, width of 1700mm and height of 1475mm.
-Contrary, Vento by VW also has a nice proportioned dimension and gets length, width and height of 4390mm, 1699mm and 1467mm respectively.
+Dimension wise, while City is the longest and tallest among three, the Verna is the widest one, on paper.
+Honda’s classy sedan is 4440mm long, 1695mm wide and 1495mm tall which gets tight competition by rival Verna which carries a length of 4370mm, a width of 1700mm and height of 1475mm.
+Contrary, Vento by VW also has a nice proportioned dimension and gets the length, width and height of 4390mm, 1699mm and 1467mm respectively.

-Apart from the dimension, one more thing which makes the Honda’s City better in this section is its wonderful large boot of 510 liters over the 494 liters of Vento (up by 8 liters) and 465 liters of Verna.
+Apart from the dimension, one more thing which makes the Honda’s City better in this section is its wonderful large boot of 510 litres over the 494 litres of Vento (up by 8 litres) and 465 litres of Verna.
 Honda has really done a great job by updating its City as it now has a way better space at inside cabin than before.
 And due to City’s large dimension and better space availability, we give it half point more here.

 Space & dimension Scores:

 At inside cabin, both Honda and Hyundai has made the story worth watching by providing a trendier and impressive interior cabin in their respective sedans.
 While Verna is carrying a dual toned dashboard along with wood and silver inlays, City gets a glossy black dash in it.
 The finishing of material quality is good in both but definitely better in Hyundai’s Verna.
-Contrary, the third sedan by Vento is getting a plain interior which somehow looks dull in front of Hyundai’s and Honda’s sedan.
+Contrary, the third sedan Vento gets a simple interior which somehow looks dull in front of Hyundai’s and Honda’s sedan.

-On the name of interior equipments, Honda City gets one push engine start/stop button along with smart entry key system, auto AC with touchscreen control panel and heater, rear AC vent, rear parking camera, cruise control, electrically foldable & adjustable ORVM, keyless entry, steering mounted controls, bluetooth, USB, Aux-in, rear reading light, rear defogger, coat hanger and clock etc.
+On the name of interior equipment, Honda City gets 7 inch Digipad touchscreen system with voice recognition and Mirror link connectivity, one-push engine start/stop button along with smart entry key system, auto AC with touchscreen control panel and heater, rear AC vent, rear parking camera, cruise control, electrically foldable & adjustable ORVM, keyless entry, steering mounted controls, eight-speaker audio system with 1.5GB internal memory, bluetooth, USB, Aux-in, rear reading light, rear defogger, coat hanger and clock etc.